ABOUT THE ARTIST

 Meet Christie

-Born in Edmonton and raised in Calgary, Ottawa, and Toronto, Christie spent twenty years in Vancouver, where she raised her daughter, before returning to Toronto in 2019.
+Born in Edmonton and raised in Calgary, Ottawa, and Toronto, Christie spent twenty years in Vancouver, where she and her husband, Matt, raised their daughter, before returning to Toronto in 2019.
 She began painting in her 50s during the uncertainty of the pandemic, discovering a deeply personal, intuitive form of expression.
-A published writer of creative non-fiction with a professional background in beauty and fashion, she brings a strong sense of narrative, and appreciation for aesthetics, to her art.
+A published writer of creative non-fiction, with a professional background in beauty and fashion, Christie brings a strong sense of narrative and appreciation for aesthetics to her art.

-Christie works from her home-studio in Toronto’s Annex neighbourhood, where she lives with her husband, Matt, and their cat, Giorgio.
-She began exhibiting her work in 2022, and her work is now held in private and corporate collections across North America.
+Christie works from her home-studio in Toronto’s Annex neighbourhood.
+She began exhibiting in 2022, and her work is now held in private and corporate collections across North America.
 Christie serves as Vice Chair of the Board of Directors for the Artists’ Network, and is an active member of many arts organizations throughout Canada.